char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

   We'll look into the basic rules of lens composition.
 </p>

-If you are a fan of point-free functional programming in Javascript, you will inevitably become a fan of <a href="https://ramdajs.com/">Ramda</a>.
+If you are a fan of point-free functional programming in Javascript, you will inevitably become a fan of <a href="https://ramdajs.com/" target="_blank" rel="noopener noreferrer">Ramda</a>.
 Ramda is a functional library with an emphasis on immutability and side-effect-free functions.

 Ramda contains the implementation of one of my favorite functional concepts - **functional lenses**.